 - Average Time.
 Specify a limit for an average response time measured during test execution.
 If the limit is reached, the build will be marked as a failure in Jenkins.

 Finally, we have successfully integrated our Postman collection with Jenkins using LoadView as a platform.
 While our stress test is running, the status is displayed in the Jenkins Console Output in real-time mode.

 Monitoring Postman Collection Test

-LoadView is part of the Dotcom-Monitor solution.
+LoadView is one part of the many solutions within the Dotcom-Monitor platform.
 Dotcom-Monitor also provides easy monitoring tools for our Postman collections.
 If we have a collection of integration tests used for internal API testing with Postman, and we also want to set up tests to run from outside the local network, we can upload the Postman tests to Dotcom-Monitor.
 Using the Dotcom-Monitor Postman Collection task we can create automated monitoring tests with alerts on errors.
 We can specify monitoring locations, a monitoring scheduler, filters, and set up reporting based on monitoring results.

 Load Testing Your API with Postman: Final Thoughts

 Start load testing your APIs today with LoadView.
 Sign up for the free trial and receive $20 in load testing credits.
 Or sign up for one of our private demos with one of our performance engineers.
-We’ll walk you through the full LoadView platform, as well as show you how to integrate LoadView into Postman collections and automating the steps with Jenkins.
+Our engineer will walk you through the full LoadView platform, as well as show you how to integrate LoadView into Postman collections and automating the steps with Jenkins.